microsoft/azure-maven-archetypes/README.md

 `azure-iot-edge-archetype`|`com.microsoft.azure`| [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.microsoft.azure/azure-iot-edge-archetype/badge.svg?style=plastic)](https://maven-badges.herokuapp.com/maven-central/com.microsoft.azure/azure-iot-edge-archetype)
 `apache-spark-archetype`|`com.microsoft.azure`| [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.microsoft.azure/apache-spark-archetype/badge.svg?style=plastic)](https://maven-badges.herokuapp.com/maven-central/com.microsoft.azure/apache-spark-archetype)

+### Related repository: azure-maven-plugins

+You may be also interested in the [Azure Maven Plugins](https://github.com/microsoft/azure-maven-plugins).
+These archetypes are very closely related to the plugins, and both kinds of artifacts work together to give you Java your way on Azure.

+Of particular interest to users of these archytypes is the `azure-webapp-maven-plugin` and its `config` goal.
+This goal acts like an archetype.
+It instruments the current project's POM so that the `target` artifact can subsequently be published to Azure App Service using the `deploy` goal.

 ### Reporting Issues and Feedback
 If you encounter any bugs with the Maven Archetypes, please file an issue in the [Issues](https://github.com/microsoft/azure-maven-archetypes/issues) section of our GitHub repo.